Modern Architecture Tours of Palm Springs, California

 • About Modernism

-Why So Much Modern Architecture In Palms Springs?
+Why So Much Modern Architecture In Palm Springs?

 Sitting nearly astride the San Andreas Fault, Palm Springs owes everything to the geologic forces that caused hot springs to bubble up from the desert floor.
 The springs drew native Cahuilla Indians and later intrepid pioneers; then came railroads and new settlers seeking open space and healthy dry desert air.